Asadlakho/imageslider/README.md

-🖼️ Image Slider Project
+🖼️ Image Slider :

 A stylish and fully responsive Image Slider built using HTML, Tailwind CSS, and JavaScript.
 It allows users to navigate through images with smooth transitions using Next and Previous buttons.

-🚀 Features
+🚀 Features :

 ▶️ Slide through multiple images using left and right arrow buttons